A NEW HOME FOR OUR YOUNGEST LEARNERS

 An approved bond would provide the funds necessary to build a new 65,000 square-foot facility to replace West Elementary School—and repurpose West as a community daycare center.

 The learning areas at West were constructed in 1950 and 1959.
-A new elementary school will ensure our youngest learners have an exceptional learning environment with the resources they need to fulfill their potential for years to come.
+A new elementary school will ensure our youngest learners have an exceptional learning environment with the resources they need to fulfill their potential for many years to come.

 The projected total project cost would be $30.45 million.
 Along with general obligation bond funds, the district would use $4.83 million worth of statewide sales tax revenue it receives from the Save an Advanced Vision for Education fund, also known as SAVE.